 Sorry to disappoint, but no, Wind Gap, Missouri, is not a place that can be found on any map.
 It’s a fictional town created by Gillian Flynn, the author of Sharp Objects.
 That said, Wind Gap does draw on the real dynamics of towns located in Missouri’s “Bootheel,” the southeastern-most part of the state.

 When Missouri was first admitted into the Union in 1821, its southern border was supposed to be a continuation of the same border between Kentucky and Tennessee, called the 36°30′ north.
 However, as legend has it, the Bootheel was incorporated into Missouri because of the extensive landholdings of a single individual: the “Czar of the Valley,” John Hardeman Walker.
-When Missouri was undergoing the process of organizing a state government, Walker’s land, located in Little Prairie, was supposed to go to Arkansas.
+When Missouri was undergoing the process of organising a state government, Walker’s land, located in Little Prairie, was supposed to go to Arkansas.
 He petitioned to be part of Missouri.
 Since Walker was so powerful in the region, his petition worked.

 Culturally, the Bootheel – also known as Little Dixie – is more Southern than it is Midwestern.
 Consequently, Sharp Objects, with its twangs and sweet tea, is another addition to the Southern Gothic genre, even if it’s set in Missouri.
 One Missouri reader on a Sharp Objects message board wrote, “I feel like Flynn made a concerted effort to show the Bootheel for what it is rather than lumping us into the Midwest like most do.
 Down here, it is hotter and more humid than the rest of the state, and, geographically, doesn't look any different from Northern Louisiana.”